sarahaawheeler/is477/README.md

 │
 ├── data/

-│   └── .gitkeep          # Placeholder so the folder appears in GitHub
+│   └── .gitkeep          # Placeholder so the folder appears in GitHub, input data files after downloading from the Box folder.

 │